 200 x $5 = $1,000 total deduction

 Have you purchased a desk?
 What about office lamps?
 Desk chairs?
-Whether you’ve purchased new or used furniture for your home office, all of those items may be tax-deductible if you’re a business owner.
-If you don’t own a business, these expenses may be possible reimbursements from your employer through a work-from-home stipend.
+Whether you’ve purchased new or used furniture for your home office, all those home office furnishings and decor items may be tax-deductible if you’re a business owner.
+If you don’t own a business, these expenses may be eligible for work-from-home reimbursement from your employer.

 Have you downloaded or purchased new software for your home office?
 Did you need to switch from dial-up to wireless or fiber internet?
-How have your electricity bills fluctuated since you began working from home?
-All of these are invisible but measurable costs that can be added to your WFH expenses.
+Or even purchase a device such as a cell booster?
+These are invisible but measurable costs that can be added to your WFH expenses.

 Shop CORT Furniture Outlet and Upgrade Your Home Office

 Are you still working on making your home office feel like a productive hub?
 Let us help!
-Make working from home feel like being in the office with these tried and true tips.
-Make your space twice as efficient by following this guide to converting a bedroom into a home office during your work hours.
+It’s possible to make working from home feel like being in the office – or at least, all the good parts.
+And you can make your space twice as efficient by converting a bedroom into a home office during work hours.

 *This post is purely informational.
 Please consult a tax professional for financial advice.